Smartphone Security Guide: The Easiest Way to Keep Your Phone & Data Safe

 This will also help you reduce the data you consume: according to recent studies, ad content is accountable for between 18 to 79% of transferred mobile data.
 That’s especially true if you navigate through a lot of news websites.

-4. Fourth layer of protection: beware of phishing.
+4. The fourth layer of protection: beware of phishing.

 It’s much harder to spot a phishing page on your mobile phone than on your PC or laptop.